 Digital Literacy is the next step: using the increasing and varied amount of digitally-born resources to enhance not only your studies, but also to help you operate in the connected world in which we live.
 Digital literacy concerns understanding the use of, for example, social media and virtual learning environments, to name just two examples.
 LEAP Online provides further information on how you can understand what it is to be digitally literate.

-Click on the image above to access LEAP Online
+Click on the image above to access LEAP Online and take a look at the Quick Start Guide below:

 A number of books on study skills are available in the Library; below are just some examples.
 More can be found by searching either on Discover@Bolton or on the Library catalogue.